NisseCR/paracosm/Stories/Campaigns/An Author's Oblivion/Session Notes/Session 5.md

 >It's been hard on Mineko, to live a life without [[Wind]].
 She believes that her mother ascended the mountain, and she desperately wishes to follow her footsteps in an attempt to find her.
 >But I cannot let her.
 The journey of a pilgrim is not meant for a child.
 Most if not all pilgrims fail to even reach the 5th heaven of [[Mount Celestia|Celestia]], let alone make it to the radiating top of the 7th heaven  [[Chronias]].
 >
 >I do not wish my child to face such a cruel fate, even with the promise of seeing [[Wind]] once more.
-There's no point in chasing ghosts.
+There's no merit to be found in chasing ghosts.
 >
 >So we choose to stay, to reminisce and cherish the moments we've had.
 To anchor ourselves to the place where it all began, and where it will end.
 Our home.
 >